VityaSchel/session-id-generator/README.md

 I recommend inputting 4 to 5 characters if you have a decent PC.

 You can configure how many workers to spawn (from 1 to `Math.ceil(navigator.hardwareConcurrency / 3)`) and that directly influences how many IDs per second your PC will bruteforce.
 But most likely your PC will limit threads to about 60%-80% of maximum allowed threads to spawn.
-Basically, setting 10 workers will get you same results as settings 7 workers.
+Basically, setting 10 workers will likely get you same results as settings 7 workers.

-Number of characters you inputted DOES NOT affect bruteforce speed.
-So type anything, look at "Statistics: XXXX IDs/s" and compare that number to this table:
+Number of characters you inputted DOES NOT practically affect bruteforce speed.
+So type anything, look at "XXXX IDs/s" and compare that number to this table:

 | Characters after 05 | Estimated combinations before first occurance |
 | ------------------- | --------------------------------------------- |